How Copilots Work: LLM Architecture, Grounding, and Intune

 Intune AI Voice Bot

-In the todays blog, I will announce the release of our experimental AI-driven voice assistant for Microsoft Intune-related questions.
-As you know, I am an huge fans of automation and AI technologies.
+In today’s blog, I will announce the release of our experimental AI-driven voice assistant for Microsoft Intune-related questions.
+As you know, I am a huge fan of automation and AI technologies.
 I teamed up with Fabian Peschke to develop this innovative voice bot that aims to help users with their Intune questions.

 Read More »